alexch/codelikethis/README.md

 To add a Site, follow the example of [Bootcamp](lib/bootcamp.rb).

-To view a Site locally, use a `host` parameter, e.g. <http://localhost:9292/?host=bootcamp>.
+To view a Site locally, use a `site` parameter, e.g. <http://localhost:9292/?site=bootcamp>.
 This parameter is *not* propagated to new pages so you'll have to keep adding it explicitly to test different pages.

 ## Adding a Track